 The use of drugs by students can create conditions that are contrary to those deemed necessary for the maintenance of an optimal academic environment.
 Monmouth University affirms its responsibility to secure this optimal educational atmosphere by establishing the following policy:

-The use, possession, or sale of alcohol, illegal drugs or narcotics, and/or paraphernalia by a student will be subject that individual to disciplinary action and legal prosecution under federal, state, or local statutes.
+The use, possession, or sale of alcohol, illegal drugs or narcotics, and/or paraphernalia by a student will be subject to disciplinary action and legal prosecution under federal, state, or local statutes.
 The decision rendered shall be determined by the circumstances of the student's involvement.
 In addition, the presence of the odor of marijuana, and the possession of drug paraphernalia or any other device used to ingest marijuana in any campus residence hall, building, etc., may also be subject to internal disciplinary action.

 Monmouth University assumes no responsibility for any and all losses to persons or property while in the residence halls by reason of any utility failure, accident, injury, loss, or damage, except for negligence on the part of employees of the University.
 The burden of proof in any claim of loss or damage due to negligence on the part of employees of the University rests solely and entirely with the complainant.